Frequently Asked

 Pre-kindergarten Applicants

-Children applying for the first round of pre-kindergarten admissions must be 4 years old by March 9, 2024.
+Children applying for Round I of the pre-kindergarten admissions process must be 4 years old by March 9, 2025.

 Approximately half of the pre-kindergarten class is offered enrollment in March, and the other half in early April.
-Students who receive wait pool letters in March will be reconsidered for the second round of offers mailed in April.
+Students who receive wait pool letters in March will be reconsidered during Round II of the pre-kindergarten application process.

-If your child turns four between May 29 and August 31, they are not candidates for admission into our pre-kindergarten program.
-This is due to testing age requirements and how age-eligible test dates align with our school admissions and enrollment deadlines.
-We greatly hope you return to us next year.
-We look forward to getting to know your family then!
+If your child turns 4 between May 27 and and August 31, 2025, they are not candidates for admission into our pre-kindergarten program.
+This is due to age requirements and how age-eligible test dates align with our school admissions and enrollment deadlines.
+We encourage you to consider having your child apply to our kindergarten program next admissions season.

-Children applying for kindergarten must be 5 years old by September 1.
-Children applying for first grade must be 6 years old by September 1.
-With each grade, the child will be one year older: 6 years old for first grade, 7 years old for second grade, 8 years old for third grade, and so on.
+Children applying for kindergarten must be 5 years old by September 1, 2025.
+Children applying for first grade must be 6 years old by September 1, 2025.
+With each grade, the child will be one year older: 7 years old for second grade, 8 years old for third grade, and so on.
 The process of determining placement for eligible candidates begins with observing your child in the age range standard for the Nueva School.
 Given that Nueva draws candidates from many educational backgrounds, grade placement is assessed in the context of a child's age cohort, social and emotional development, academic skills, and the mission of the school.

 If you believe that your child is a better match for a lower or higher grade than our age categories, please contact our office.
-We are happy to consider your request and, ultimately, our team will make the recommendation we think best for each child.
+We are happy to consider your request, and ultimately, our team will make the recommendation we think is best for each child.

 How many students are admitted for grades preK–12?

-Our main entry points are Pre-Kindergarten, Kindergarten, and grades 5, 6, and 9.
-Families are welcome to apply to grades PreK-10 as openings may occur.
-Applications for admission to grades 11 and 12 are only considered in special circumstances, such as a student's family moving from out of the area.
+Our main entry points are pre-kindergarten, kindergarten, and grades 5, 6, and 9.
+Families are welcome to apply to grades pre-K through 10 as openings may occur.
+Applications for admission to grades 11 and 12 are only considered in special circumstances.

 Below are approximate average openings in each grade: